-You've probably heard about the VAT exemption scheme, but what exactly does that mean?
+You've probably heard about the VAT exemption scheme for small businesses, but what exactly does that mean?
 And who is not subject to VAT?
 Find out here if you qualify, what the pros and cons are, and how best to proceed.

 VAT exemption means that as a self-employed person, in some cases you can choose not to charge value-added tax, i.e. VAT, to your customers and therefore do not have to pass on the VAT to the state.
 However, you still have to pay VAT on your purchases, as it’s not possible to be exempt from this requirement.